sailathatammana/TodoList/README.md

 It is a simple console based Java program to create and maintain personal task list.

 ## A brief overview of Application ##
-    The TodoList application uses a command-line interface.
+    - The TodoList application uses a command-line interface.
-    User will be displayed with several options to select from the command-line.
+    - User will be displayed with several options to select from the command-line.
-    User is free to choose from the range of options displayed.
+    - User is free to choose from the range of options displayed.
 For eg. Add a new task, see all the tasks, edit an existing task, remove a task.

 ## Features of Application ##

-### Each task model containd ###
+### Each task model contains ###
     1. Title
     2. Due Date
     3. Project Name